Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!

 • Students should have a sincere interest in enhancing their knowledge of the Holocaust, genocide, and/or human rights issues.

-• Students should have shown an interest in leadership at school or in their communities, or have shown an interest in creating social awareness.
+• Students should have shown an interest in leadership at school or in their communities or have shown an interest in creating social awareness.
 Schools are particularly encouraged to nominate students who are not yet leaders in their schools, but who have the potential to be.
 Suggested nomination criteria available by request.

-• Students must participate in the entire program, until 2:30pm (onsite) or 3:00pm (virtual).
+• Students must participate in the entire program until 2:30 pm.

 Presenting Sponsor of Student Leadership Days:

-Photo credits: Danyel Duncan
+Photo credits: Danyel Duncan; Kathleen Hinkel

 Keep In Touch